-Frequently Asked Questions on Live
+Frequently Asked Questions About Live

 As of right now, if you use Transifex Live, you can download your translations as a JSON Key-Value file.
 To do this, visit your resource details page and click on the target language of your choice.
 Inside the pop up window, click on "Download only reviewed translations".
 Unfortunately you cannot use Transifex for converting one file format to another.